Mewatools/mewa/getting-started.md

 }
 \endcode

-**Draw with Mewa triangles**
+**Drawing a rounded shape**

-The simplest way to draw using for graphics APIs like OpenGL is using triangles.
+Mewa being a OpenGl based framework uses triangles to draw all geometries, from rectangles to rounded shapes.
-And Mewa uses triangles to draw all geometries, from rectangles to rounded shapes.
+Because these triangles have the special ability to draw anti-aliased filled curves inside them let's called them Mewa triangles.

 To draw a Mewa triangle we call MxVectorDraw::triangle().
-The code below replaces the call MxVectorDraw::fillRect() with a MxVectorDraw::triangle() call.
+The code below replaces the last MxVectorDraw::fillRect() call with a MxVectorDraw::triangle() call.

 \code
 void CanvasWidget::paint( MxPainter &painter )